pcdavis/Front-Back-Skeleton/_SNIPPETS/_Front-Back-Skeleton-README.txt

 Here is a step-by-step guide to setting up a postgress database via heroku https://github.com/kendagriff/sql-setup After the heroku database is set up, copy the connection string and paste it into the .env file.
     CONNECTION_STRING = postgres://rmgcoqnvpxmeop:a74a5b2d4880ab2263debf8769b897618d877ce8bc8f5691c808b89470c36c8f@ec2-54-243-59-122.compute-1.amazonaws.com:5432/d9nf8pqdnfj8qp?ssl=true
+The connection string will be used as an argument by massive middleware to manage the db connection
 IMPORTANT: make sure to add ?ssl=true to the end of the connection string.
 IMPORTANT: Use Excel to plan out the tables you will need.